resvirtualis/resvirtualis.github.io/paper_summaries.md

 - summary: 4 class fine classification of AMD based on AREDS grading methods using deep learning/universal features and transfer lerning method
 - performance

-## retinal applications: DR detection, referral
+## retinal applications: prevalence of diseases

 **The Prevalence of Age-Related Eye Diseases and Visual Impairment in Aging: Current EstimatesPrevalences of Age-Related Eye Diseases**
 - summary: a nice review of statistical prevaslence of the opthalmic and retinal diseases that are the major underpinning causes of blidness and visual impairements with nice stratifications by age, demographci factors, etc